Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     self,
 ) -> None: ...
 ```
-Clear all things in the Canvas
+Clear all things in the Canvas.

 ### 🟡`create_text`